 Sometimes you’ll encounter some particularly challenging student behavior.
 It happens to the best of us!

 When this happens and you’ve used all your classroom management techniques, sometimes the best thing you can do is just let the teacher know about it.
-Make a note of the student’s name and in your letter, say that you did your best but the student was still distracting to the rest of the class.

 It doesn’t feel good to call out a single student but at the end of the day, the teacher will appreciate it.

-7) Note anything else the teacher should know
+4) Anything else the teacher should know

 Did you notice that some of the students really struggled to keep up with the materials?
 Were there a few students who fell behind in their work, even after you tried to help them?
 Make sure to write this down!